dzklip/RubberDucky/README.md

 But we have not precisely defined "Most Complete Ledger" yet, since we know there are circumstances in which Ledger entries may be invalid: a Deposed Distinguished Leader and its followers may not yet realize that the Distinguished Leader has been deposed.
 We do know that such invalid entries will always be the most recent entries made by the previous leader.
 In fact, if we require such invalid entries to be purged before new entries are added, then they will always be the most recent entries of the most recent previous leader.

 Because there is only one valid Distinguished Leader at any time, they form an ordered list and therefore it is possible to number the Distinguished Leaders.
 It is also obviously possible to number the Requests they have added into the Ledger.
-This means that a description of what should be in the Ledger can be reduced to a set of pairs of numbers: Distinguished Leader number and the number of that Distinguished Leader's last valid entry.
+This means that a description of what should be in the Ledger can be reduced to a set of pairs of numbers: the Distinguished Leader index and the index of that Distinguished Leader's last valid entry.

 ### Definition:
 * The Ledger shall be a numbered list of Distinguished Leaders, and for each Leader a numbered list of their valid entries.